-Hawes is the sole practitioner at the law firm of K. Hawes Associates, PLLC, and his practice includes some federal tax matters.22 Hawes has been an attorney for approximately 14 years.23 During that time, Hawes clerked for a federal judge in this District,24 and then worked at several law firms and an in-house counsel position where his practice included local, state and federal tax issues.25 In his 14-year career, Hawes can only remember one instance when he gave advice on whether a client was engaged in a trade or business.26 He has never addressed the issue of whether transactions underlying a purported trade or business have economic substance;27 whether a trade or business is a non-passive activity, as defined by 26 U.S.C. § 469;28 whether a taxpayer materially participates in a trade or business, as defined by 26 U.S.C. § 469;29 and whether a taxpayer may otherwise qualify for a depreciation deduction under 26 U.S.C. § 167.30 Hawes has handled only one tax case involving energy credits: bio-diesel tax credits, which are not at issue in this case.31 He has never addressed energy credits for purported solar energy equipment, which are at issue in this case.32 Hawes has never handled a case
+Hawes is the sole practitioner at the law firm of K. Hawes Associates, PLLC, and his practice includes some federal tax matters.
+Hawes has been an attorney for approximately 14 years.
+During that time, Hawes clerked for a federal judge in this District, and then worked at several law firms and an in-house counsel position where his practice included local, state and federal tax issues.
+In his 14-year career, Hawes can only remember one instance when he gave advice on whether a client was engaged in a trade or business.
+He has never addressed the issue of whether transactions underlying a purported trade or business have economic substance; whether a trade or business is a non-passive activity, as defined by 26 U.S.C.
+469; whether a taxpayer materially participates in a trade or business, as defined by 26 U.S.C.
+167. Hawes has handled only one tax case involving energy credits: bio-diesel tax credits, which are not at issue in this case.
+Has has never addressed energy credits for purported solar energy equipment, which are at issue in this case.
+Hawes has never handled a case

-22 Pl.
+18 Pl.
 Ex.
 651.0030, Hawes' Curriculum Vitae.

-$^{^{24}\ \}mathrm{Hawes}\ \mathrm{Dep}.\ 17{:}10{\text{-}}14.$ Hawes clerked for the Hon.
+$^{^{\}rm 20}$ Hawes Dep.
+17:10-14.
+Hawes clerked for the Hon.
 Dee Benson.

-27 Hawes Dep.
+23 Hawes Dep.
 66:23-68:8, 173:25-176:16.
 He learned about the doctrine in law school.
 Hawes Dep.
 66:23-68:8.
 Nonetheless, Hawes considers himself an "expert" in economic substance.
 Id.

-28 E.g., Hawes Dep.
+24 E.g., Hawes Dep.
 54:4-5; 220:11-222:6.

-29 See Hawes Dep.
+25 See Hawes Dep.
 220:11-222:6.

-30 E.g., Hawes Dep.
+$^{^{26}}$ E.g., Hawes Dep.
 103:25-105:25, 220:11-222:6.

-31 Hawes Dep.
+27 Hawes Dep.
 24:13-17; 30:16-25; 32:14-20; 44:23-45:3.

-involving 26 U.S.C. § 6700; the entirety of his knowledge of § 6700 comes from law school and research he has done in conjunction with this case.33
+involving 26 U.S.C. § 6700; the entirety of his knowledge of § 6700 comes from law school and research he has done in conjunction with this case.29

-Defendants retained Hawes to opine on whether he would recommend to a hypothetical client that the client claim depreciation and tax credits associated with the solar lenses.34 To form his opinions, Hawes reviewed the contracts that Defendants use to sell their solar lenses to customers, visited Defendants' facilities in Delta, Utah, and reviewed documents he obtained from Defendants' websites.35 When Hawes reviewed these materials, he simply assumed their veracity.36 Hawes did not review Defendants' deposition transcripts,37 nor did he review documents and other materials in which Defendants promote the purported tax benefits of their lenses.38 He did not ask Defendants for any additional materials beyond what they had selected for him to review.39 For example, Hawes assumed that LTB1, LLC, which is indistinguishable from LTB, LLC,40 the company that purportedly operates and maintains customers' solar lenses
+Defendants retained Hawes to opine on whether he would recommend to a hypothetical client that the client claim depreciation and tax credits associated with the solar lenses.30 To form his opinions, Hawes reviewed the contracts that Defendants use to sell their solar lenses to customers, visited Defendants' facilities in Delta, Utah, and reviewed documents he obtained from Defendants' websites.31 When Hawes reviewed these materials, he simply assumed their veracity.32 Hawes did not review Defendants' deposition transcripts,33 nor did he review documents and other materials in which Defendants promote the purported tax benefits of their lenses.34 He did not ask Defendants for any additional materials beyond what they had selected for him to review.35 For example, Hawes assumed that LTB1, LLC, which is indistinguishable from LTB, LLC,36 the company that purportedly operates and maintains customers' solar lenses